vincnt0/mytube/README.md

  - Habit Encouraging Videos: Automatically open/redirect to habit videos (like a meditation or exercise) at specified times of the day
  - Keyword Block: Block all videos with certain keywords or of certain channels
  - Restricted Mode: specify an extra set of blocks and rules
- - Block Exception: access site during blocked hours (optionally in restricted mode), maybe ask for reason and track reason and visited sites/videos
+ - Block Exception: maybe ask for reason and track reason and visited sites/videos
  - Account Selector: Manage and use multiple accounts, open and view videos with the correct account to train the algorithms of your accounts to specific things